 - Ginkgo Biloba: This is an ancient Chinese herb that has a lengthy history in achieving memory-boosting effects.
 Modern studies link Ginkgo Biloba to significant improvements in short-term memory, mental performance and social functioning.

-- Vitamin B12: The British journal, Neurology, published results from a study that found a lack of Vitamin B12 increases the risk of brain deterioration by 600% compared to people with regularly consumption.
+- Vitamin B12: The British journal, Neurology, published results from a study that found a lack of Vitamin B12 increases the risk of brain deterioration by 600% compared to people with regular consumption.
 Additional studies of Vitamin B12 link it to higher cognition, performance and both episodic and semantic memory.

 - DHA Complex: DHA is an Omega-3 Fatty acid.
-Omega-3 is long regarded to have brain-boosting benefits associated to them, DHA works with other Omega-3s to fluidize proteins, which is essential to help the brain create and retain its memory.
+Omega-3 is long regarded to have brain-boosting benefits associated with them, DHA works with other Omega-3s to fluidize proteins, which is essential to help the brain create and retain its memory.

 - Phosphatidylserine (PS): This is another useful Omega-3 fatty acids found in BrainPill™.
 It works with DHA to perform many essential brain functions and is linked to improved concentration, mood and short-term memory.
 PS is known to help function of neurotransmitters, enhance glucose absorption and simply revitalises an ageing brain.